Quuxplusone/hexx/HACKING.md

 - Blanking the global data will NOT affect the items on the current level, but it can make the game crash when you change levels and the game tries to load items from global that aren't there anymore.

 Offsets [0xC2F6 ..
-0xDB6A) look like maybe monster records???
+0xDB6A) look like maybe more monster records???

 Offsets [0xE004 ..
 0xE1E8) are the front-left character's big thumbnail, as a 256-color 22x22 bitmap.